 What does it mean to be an ally?

 An ally seeks to understand what it feels like for another person or group to be oppressed, and despite knowing you will never fully understand how it feels, is committed to valuing and supporting people who are marginalized.
-This video from Netflix does a good job clarifying what an ally is.
+This video does a good job clarifying what an ally is.

 “We all have a responsibility to make the world we live in a little better, and you kind of have to start where you are.
 What allyship is, is listening, compassion, to immerse yourself in content, in experiences, in stories, from groups that aren’t of your own.
 Anybody who sees something that isn’t quite right can become an ally and help their colleagues.
 When you’ve been through a struggle that hurt you for such a long time, I think you have this endless energy to give to others.
 Anyone can be an ally and everyone can use an ally, and you can use your privilege in the moment to extend that privilege to someone else.
 I think this is what makes us human, to help others and to be empathetic.”